dherman/module-tag/module-tag/explainer.md

 # The `module` tag explained

-ES6 modules make it possible to state module dependencies declaratively and fetch them asynchronously, without boilerplate asynchronous loading logic.
-On the HTML side, there has to be a way to kick off the asynchronous loading of an application's modules.
+ES6 modules make it possible to express module dependencies declaratively and fetch them asynchronously, without boilerplate asynchronous loading logic.
+Now, there must be a way in HTML to kick off the asynchronous loading of an application's modules.
 This could be done programmatically:

 ```html
 <script>